What is a Programmed Woman?

 You know your boundaries and you respect them.

-You keep stepping more and more into your power – and peace and freedom.
+You keep stepping more and more into your power – and peace and freedom and pleasure and joy.